-The Residents' Survey showed there is currently a high level of satisfaction with the provision of statutory education, although some restriction on the choice of primary school for those moving in to the Area.
+The Residents' Survey showed there is currently a high level of satisfaction with the provision of statutory education, although some restriction on the choice of primary school for those moving into the Area.
 This has raised concerns around the impact of new housing development.

-Whilst small overall, concerns about the lack of sufficient facilities for pre-school and childcare are considered significant when related to the target group.
+Whilst small overall, concerns about the lack of sufficient facilities for pre-school and childcare are considered significant when related to those potentially most affected.
 Residents also expressed a desire for improved provision of (and publicity for) facilities for adult/older age lifelong learning.